erlang/erlang-org/README.md

 In order to understand how the scraper actually works it might be useful to have a look at its [source code](https://github.com/algolia/docsearch-scraper).
-I've especially found the [algolia_settings](https://github.com/algolia/docsearch-scraper/blob/master/scraper/src/strategies/algolia_settings.py) file to be helpfull in knowing what custom parameters to set.
+I've especially found the [algolia_settings](https://github.com/algolia/docsearch-scraper/blob/master/scraper/src/strategies/algolia_settings.py) file to be helpful in knowing what custom parameters to set.

 Getting perfect results from the search is hard, so maybe we should implement a way to make sure that `lists:map` is recognized as a module